-Athlete’s foot is a fungal infection, commonly between the toes.
-It usually happens in persons whose feet are excessively sweaty when in tight fitting shoes.
+The athlete’s foot is a fungal infection, commonly between the toes.
+It usually happens in persons whose feet are excessively sweaty when in tight-fitting shoes.

 The foot of the athlete is strongly linked to various fungal diseases, including ringworm and jock itch.

 Over-the-counter antimicrobial medicine can be treated, but the infection typically comes back.
 Medicines are also accessible on prescription.